-Lavender is a commonly grown herb plant popular for its fragrant aroma.
+Lavender (Lavandula angustifolia) is a commonly grown herb plant popular for its fragrant aroma.
 This easy-care plant enjoys hot, dry conditions, making it suitable for use in a variety of landscape settings and an excellent candidate for areas prone to drought.
 Keep reading to learn more about lavender plant care.

 How to Grow Lavender in the Garden